whilefun/FPEKitAddOns/VirtualSnapshot/Documentation/README.txt

 3) Add "VirtualSnapshot" tag to Project A

-4) Copy Virtual Snapshot folder into Assets folder of Project A
+4) Copy VirtualSnapshot folder from Project B into Assets folder of Project A

 5) Update VirtualSnapshotDisposable, VirtualSnapshotDSLR, and VirtualSnapshotFilmSLR prefabs to ensure they are still tagged with VirtualSnapshot tag